Bottom complexes: Bottom simplicial discs

 In particular, $\BB(C^+)$ and $\BB(C^-)$ can be conically glued along their common part in the sense of Section \ref{REALIZATION}.
-This gluing can be carried out so that the $180^0$-rotational symmetry about the axis $\RR O\subset\RR^3$ between $C^+$ and $C^-$ is respected: one chooses the bases $\mathcal B_1$ and $\mathcal B_2$ in the proof of Lemma \ref{Patching} in the form:
+This gluing can be carried out so that the $180^0$-rotational symmetry about the axis $\RR O\subset\RR^3$ between $\conv(C,O,E)$ and $\conv(B,O,F)$ is respected: one chooses the bases $\mathcal B_1$ and $\mathcal B_2$ in the proof of Lemma \ref{Patching} in the form:

 where $u\in(\RR^2,0)\setminus H$, $w\in(\RR^2,0)\cap H$, and $\gamma=O$.
-The result of this gluing is a reduced conic realization of the simplicial complex $\BB(C^+)\vee\BB(C^-)$, which contains a pair of unimodular triangles, invariant under the $180^{\text{o}}$ rotation about $\RR O$.
+The result of this gluing is a reduced conic realization of the simplicial complex $\BB(C^+)\vee\BB(C^-)$, which contains a pair of unimodular triangles, invariant under the $180^{\text{o}}$ rotation about $\RR O$: they correspond to $\conv(C,O,E)$ and $\conv(B,O,F)$.
 The complex $\BB(C^+)\vee\BB(C^-)$ is combinatorially equivalent to the triangulation of the square $\conv(A,B,C,D)$ into 6 triangles, sharing the vertex $O$ (Figure 6).
-The mentioned rotationally invariant pair of triangles corresponds to $\conv(C,O,E)$ and $\conv(B,O,F)$.
-Next one carries out the similar process of `cracking in half' with respect to this pair of triangles, leading to a new reduced bottom complex with 8 unimodular triangles, combinatorially equivalent to the dissection of the previous triangulation of $\conv(A,B,C,D)$ by the line labeled 2.
+Next one carries out the similar process of `cracking in half' with respect to this pair of triangles, leading to a reduced bottom realization of the simplicial disc with 8 facets, combinatorially equivalent to the dissection of the previous triangulation of $\conv(A,B,C,D)$ in Figure 6 by the line labeled 2.
 By iterating the process, one proves Theorem \ref{Delta} for $n\ge4$ even.

 \emph{Case:} $n$ odd.
 The same argument we used for $n$ even applies to the shaded pair of triangles in $F_5$ (Figure 6), yielding the result for $n\ge5$ odd. \end{proof}